 Substitution and elimination reactions are the most common chemical transformations and have an important role in the fabrication of pharmaceuticals and advanced materials, however, solvent waste, poor-selectivity, and low-yields associated with these reaction result in a high-environmental cost.
 To explore how force can be used to increase yields; decrease solvent use; and alter selectivity, we will study nucleophilic reactions under applied force.
 We will combine experimental organic chemistry with reactor design and density-functional theory to study how force drives reactivity and selectivity in an effort to develop new rules that anticipate product distributions in these essential reactions.

-Participating Sites: Northwestern, Stanford, MIT, TAMU (experimental); UPenn (computational)
+Participating Sites: Stanford, MIT, TAMU (experimental); UPenn, Northwestern (computational)

 The simplicity of the chemical formula of perovskites, ABX3, belies their astonishing diversity of structures and properties.
 Many minerals, formed under high pressures beneath the earth’s surface, take the perovskite structure, highlighting the potential for mechanochemical synthesis of perovskite materials.
 In this project, we will combine nanoscale atomic force microscopy and electron microscopy experiments with density-functional theory to study and understand how novel phases of perovskites can be formed by the application of high compressive pressures and shear.
-We will focus on studying novel bismuth-based phases, where we have discovered new phases, such as BiVO3, under pressure.
-These new materials may demonstrate unusual magnetic transitions.
+We will focus on studying magnetic materials.

 Participating Sites: TAMU, UPenn (experimental); UPenn, UC Merced (computational)